 Here are HC’s essential steps for a quality shave:

 1. It’s best to invest in a razor with changeable blades, rather than using the cheap disposable razors that come in packs of five to ten.
-You might even consider buying a man’s razor, which have the same moisturizing/soothing strips built in but are constructed for coarser hair.
-Make sure it has moisturizing strips and "micro-fins" or cushions.
-We recommend the Schick Quattro For Women.
+You might even consider buying a man’s razor, which has the same moisturizing/soothing strips built in but are constructed for coarser hair.
+Make sure it has moisturizing strips and “micro-fins” or cushions.
+We recommend the Schick Hydro Silk Sensitive Care Women’s Razor.

 2. Before you even get in the shower, if the hair you’re planning to shave is longer than a ¼-inch, trim it down with small manicuring scissors (we suggest a smaller pair of scissors because it will be easier to maneuver—you do NOT want to accidentally nick yourself).

 3. When you get into your warm bath or shower, don’t shave right away.
 The warm water will soften the remaining hair in 5-10 minutes and make it easier to shave (if you’re not shaving in the shower, covering the area for a few minutes with a warm, damp washcloth will have the same effect).
 If you want to soften the hair even further, try a dollop of hair conditioner.

 4. To reduce the possibility of getting ingrown hairs, exfoliate the area.
 You can simply scrub the skin gently with a washcloth or loofah.